 Professional documentary film editors with many credits under their belt can charge $5,000+ a week and it can take many weeks to edit a film, meaning it’s easy to rack up a huge bill.
-Often documentaries can get stalled in the post production phase when they run out of money to pay their editor.
+Often documentaries can get stalled in the post-production phase when they run out of money to pay their editor.

 You can save huge amounts of money if you’re hiring an outside editor by organizing your footage well and prepping it for editing.
 We’re talking about putting each shoot in its own folder and making sure your footage is converted if it needs to be (all in the same edit-friendly format) and ready to be edited before you hand it off to your editor.

-You can of course save even more money by editing your documentary yourself.
+You can, of course, save even more money by editing your documentary yourself.
 NLEs (non linear editing programs– like Final Cut Pro and Adobe Premiere Pro) are cheaper and easier to use than ever before.
 And you can find online training tools as well to help you start.

 Use stock music instead of a composer

-Composers for documentary film can charge $10,000 and up to score your doc.
+Composers for a documentary film can charge $10,000 and up to score your doc.
 For a low budget documentary that’s often out of the question.
-But that doesn’t mean you can’t have great music– using stock music from a website like Audioblocks, which charges an annual subscription fee for $99/year allows you to download as many royalty free music tracks as you want to use in your documentary film.
+But that doesn’t mean you can’t have great music– using stock music from a website like Storyblocks Audio, which charges an annual subscription fee for $99/year allows you to download as many royalty free music tracks as you want to use in your documentary film.
 Pond5 offers an even larger selection of music and sound effects (though it’s pay per individual track used).